 LL.M. in International Human Rights Law

 More than 400 lawyers from over 100 countries have graduated from our LL.M.
-Program in International Human Rights Law -- a joint program of Notre Dame Law School and the Klau Center for Civil and Human Rights.
+Program in International Human Rights Law -- a joint program of Notre Dame Law School and the Klau Institute for Civil and Human Rights.
 Our graduates’ commitment to human rights — as well as the rigor and richness of their academic life at Notre Dame Law School — has established our LL.M.
 Program as among the most prominent in the world.

 Applicants to our LL.M. are inspired by their compassion for victims of human rights violations, but often lack the technical skills and theoretical grounding required for strategic human rights lawyering.
 Ensuring that our students gain competency in the substantive and procedural aspects of international human rights law is our first priority.
 As Fr.
 Hesburgh said of lawyers during the dedication of the Notre Dame Law School library, “compassion without competence would be a cruel hoax upon those they serve.”

 For questions about the program or the application process, please contact the program office at email@example.com or Jean Marc Brissau, graduate programs manager in the International and Graduate Programs Office, at firstname.lastname@example.org.

 "The Notre Dame human rights lawyer is everywhere in the world, defending human dignity and working for the common good.
 For half a century now, the LLM in International Human Rights Law program has cultivated and supported its global network of human rights lawyers, deepening expertise in international, regional, and national courts; advocacy and policy-making at parliaments and legislatures, in governments and the private sector; and leadership in human rights education worldwide." — Diane Desierto, Professor of Law and Global Affairs and LLM faculty director